Rush Limbaugh back in action here behind the Golden EIB microphone and the Limbaugh Institute for Advanced Conservative Studies.

 It's the most inexpensive insurance you will ever buy.

-All you have to do is go to Carbonite.com, use the offer code RUSH.
+All you have to do is go to carbonite.com, use the offer code Rush.

 You don't have to give a credit card with a promise to buy later.

-And two free months if you decide to buy.
+You just get the 15 days free and two free months if you decide to buy.

-Carbonite.com, offer code rush, Tom and Houston.
+Carbonite.com, offer code Rush.

-Welcome to the program, sir.
+Tom and Houston, welcome to the program, sir.

 Nice to have you here with us.

-Tea Party dittoes, Rush.
+Tea Party Dittos, Rush.

 Thank you.

-Russ, you're right to disagree with that lady last hour who was fearful of Sarah Palin being the Republican candidate in 2012.
+Rush, you're right to disagree with that lady last hour who was fearful of Sarah Palin being the Republican candidate in 2012.

 I think that the media fears that there's many more women who would vote for a woman candidate than there were the 98% of blacks who voted for a Marxist back in November.